ricksonoliveira/currency_converter/README.md

 ## **API**

-To use this service, you might wanna first create you user with your name on it.
+To use this service, you might wanna first create an user with your name on it.

-After successfully creating it, you'll want to copy you `user_id` to use it for currency conversions afterwards.
+After successfully creating it, you'll want to copy your `user_id` to use it for currency conversions afterwards.

 To convert you will have to provide your `user_id`, value to convert `value`, currencies origin and destiny `currency_origin`, `currency_destiny`.